About

 Charles A. Lieberman, Ph.D., Co-founder and Chief Executive Officer

-Charles Lieberman has been involved with the field of criminal justice for over 30 years, both as a criminal justice practitioner and academic.
+Dr. Charles Lieberman has been involved with the field of criminal justice for over 30 years, both as a criminal justice practitioner and academic.
 Charles served the New York City Police Department (NYPD) from 1990-2005 and 2011-2015.
 While he spent the majority of his early career focused on criminal investigations, he ended his NYPD career working for the Deputy Commissioner of Training’s Special Projects Unit, focused on innovations in training, evaluation, and policy.
 Subsequent to retirement from NYPD, he served as Director of Policy and Research for a New York City Councilmember for 2 years.
 Charles has been teaching since 2005, while pursuing his Ph.D. in Criminal Justice from the Graduate Center, City University of New York, which he completed in 2009.
 His doctoral dissertation focused on community policing and counter-terrorism.
-Charles currently serves as the Criminal Justice Program Director, co-Director of the Center for Social & Criminal Justice, and Assistant Professor at Mercy University.
+Charles has served as Criminal Justice Program Director, co-Director of the Center for Social & Criminal Justice, and Assistant Professor at Mercy University.
 Prior to Mercy, Charles was a full-time faculty member at John Jay College of Criminal Justice and the University of New Haven, where he also served as Director of the Graduate Program in National Security & Public Safety.

 Nicole M. Napolitano, Ph.D., Co-founder and Chief Strategist